KidoniSoftware/kidoni/content/Blogs/learning-git-pt6.md

 - [Part 4](learning-git-pt4) — git cat-file
 - [Part 5](learning-git-pt5) — git ls-tree

 In the previous post I showed how to print the `tree` object.
-Now we will createone, since that is the prerequisite for being able to create the commit object.
+Now we will create one, since that is the prerequisite for being able to create the commit object.
 Let’s get to it.

 > [!info]
-> I will not be implementing the Git staging area, so there will be “git add” (really git update-index) command required.
-I will just be creating the `tree` object from the contents of the current directory.
+> I will not be implementing the Git staging area, so there will be “git add”
+> (really git update-index) command required.
+I will just be creating the `tree`
+> object from the contents of the current directory.

 ## Creating a `tree` object

 The `git write-tree` command for our purposes doesn’t take any command-line options.
 It traverses the directory tree and for each file creates a new `blob` and if it’s a directory recurses down the directory tree.
 It does this first, so it’s a depth-first walk … otherwise it wouldn’t know the hash to use for the directories (i.e. trees) at the current level.
 After creating all the required objects, `write-tree` writes the hash of the `tree` object for the “root” to `stdout`.

 Since we are creating a hierarchical tree structure, this implementation will be a recursive one.
 I created a new module call `write_tree` and following the pattern I’ve established, the `main()` method has a new command to process:

 ```rust
 fn main() -> ExitCode {